sodadata/docs/soda-library/run-a-scan.md

 When you create a no-code check in Soda Cloud, one of the required fields asks that you associate the check with an existing scan definition, or that you create a new scan definition.

 If you wish to change a no-code check's existing scan definition:
-1. As an Admin, or Manager or Editor of a dataset in which the no-code check exists, navigate to the dataset.
+1. As a user with permission to do so, navigate to the dataset in which the no-code check exists.
 2. From the dataset's page, locate the check you wish to adjust, and click the stacked dots at right, then select **Edit Check**.
 You can only edit a check via the no-code interface if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
 3. Adjust the value in the **Add to Scan Definition** field as needed, then save.
 Soda executes the check during the next scan according to the definition you selected.